-IDC have been privatised and are currently operated by the company Serco who have a contract to run the centres with the Department of Home Affairs.
+IDC have been privatised and are currently operated by the company Serco, which has a contract to run the centres with the Department of Home Affairs.
 These facilities are used to detain people who have overstayed their visa, or who are in breach of their visa conditions or who have come to Australia without a valid visa.

 People who have been refused entry into Australia at an international airport or a seaport may also be detained in an IDC.
 This includes any irregular maritime arrivals who wish to claim asylum who are without passports, identity papers or valid entry visas.
 Under the Migration Act, people arriving in this manner are classified as unlawful non-citizens and are immediately placed in mandatory detention.

 This type of facility holds medium and high risk detainees and the majority of the people in the centres are single adult males.
 They are located on Christmas Island and on the mainland in Maribyrnong, Perth, Villawood and Yongah Hill.

 IRH provides an option to accommodate people in independent family-style housing in a community setting while they are still being formally detained.
 This type of facility is one of the types of alternative residential accommodation for people in detention who meet the necessary eligibility criteria.
 It allows them to have more autonomy in their daily lives by being able to cook their own food and to control many aspects of their household.
 As well as recreational and social activities, detainees are also able to go shopping and to take part in community events.
 There are two of these facilities, one in Sydney and one in Perth